JLLeitschuh/security-research/bulk-pr-generation/partial-path-traversal/PR_MESSAGE.md

 ### Impact

 This issue allows a malicious actor to potentially break out of the expected directory.
+The impact is limited to sibling directories.
+For example, `userControlled.getCanonicalPath().startsWith("/usr/out")` will allow an attacker to access a directory with a name like `/usr/out-not`.

 ### The Fix